scalameta/scalameta/semanticdb/semanticdb/specification.md

-  * By a trivial prefix, we mean either empty prefix (for definitions that aren't members of any other definition, e.g. parameters or type parameters) or `ThisType` of the enclosing class, trait, interface, object, package object or package (for all other definitions).
+  * By a trivial prefix, we mean either empty prefix (for definitions that aren't members of any other definition, e.g. parameters or type parameters) or `ThisType` of the enclosing class, trait, interface, object, package object or package (for all other definitions), as well as types equivalent to them.
 * We leave the mapping between type syntax written in source code and `Type` entities deliberately unspecified.
 Some producers may transform types in unspecified ways (e.g. Scalac transforms all `this.type` types